tasket/wyng-backup/README.md

 Beta, with a range of features including:

- - Incremental backups of Linux thin-provisioned LVM volumes to local filesystem, virtual machine or SSH host
+ - Incremental backups of Linux thin-provisioned LVM volumes

- - Volume retrieval for restore and verify operations
+ - Supported destinations: Local filesystem, Virtual machine or SSH host

+ - Restore, verify and list contents

- - Fast pruning of past backup sessions
+ - Fast pruning of old backup sessions

  - Basic archive management such as add and delete volume